Ash469/PIMS-Leave-App/README.md

 - **Notifications**: Real-time in-app notifications for leave updates.
 - **Data Persistence**: Offline access with local storage.
 - **Raise Concerns**: Guards can raise concerns with optional document attachments.
+- **Mark Departure and Return via QR Codes**: Simplify the process of marking student departures and returns by scanning QR codes, eliminating the need for manual searching.
+- **Role-Based Dashboards**: Tailored dashboards for students, parents, wardens, and guards to manage their respective tasks efficiently.
+- **Google Sign-In Authentication**: Secure login for authorized users.

 ## Tech Highlights